 Top Places to Explore in Your First Month

-To truly fall in love with your new city, get out and explore:- Dallas Arboretum & Botanical Garden: Voted one of the top 3 botanical gardens in the U.S.
+- Dallas Arboretum & Botanical Garden: Voted one of the top 3 botanical gardens in the U.S.

 - Bishop Arts District: A walkable area full of boutiques, bars, and indie restaurants.